ironcev/awesome-roslyn/readme.md

 - [MirrorSharp](https://github.com/ashmind/mirrorsharp) - An online C#, VB.NET, and F# code editor.
 Features code completion, method signature help, quick fixes, and diagnostics.
 - [SharpLab](https://sharplab.io/) - .NET code playground.
 Inspect intermediate steps and results of code compilation.
 See the code as compiler sees it.
 Test and use different branches and versions of Roslyn.
 Run C# code in the browser.
+- [Testura.Code](https://github.com/Testura/Testura.Code) - A wrapper around the Roslyn API used for generation, saving and compiling C# code.
+Provides methods and helpers to generate classes, methods, statements and expressions.

 ## Contribute